-- 1. Opportunities to deliver Gypsy and Traveller sites will be sought as part of large scale new communities and significant major development sites. - 2.
-The location of site provision will be identified through the masterplanning and design process.
-Sites provided will meet the following criteria: - a.
-Sites will be located within but on the edge of the major development, or outside but in close proximity to the major development.
-Sites in the Green Belt would not be appropriate, unless exceptional circumstances can be demonstrated at the masterplanning and planning application stage.
-The site will not be located in identified green separation; - b.
+- b.
 The sites will be well related to the major development, enabling good access to the services and facilities of the development, providing safe access to the major development on foot, cycle and public transport.
-Access should not rely on minor residential roads. - 7.66 If need is identified, major developments provide an opportunity to deliver pitches as part of mainstream development, ensuring they meet the needs of all sectors of the community, in sustainable locations close to services and facilities, where sites can be planned into the developments from the outset.
+Access should not rely on minor residential roads. - 7.82 If need is identified, major developments provide an opportunity to deliver pitches as part of mainstream development, ensuring they meet the needs of all sectors of the community, in sustainable locations close to services and facilities, where sites can be planned into the developments from the outset.
 As stated in The Road Ahead: Final Report of the Independent Task Group on Site Provision and Enforcement for Gypsies and Travellers published by the Department of Communities and Local Government in December 2007, the approach of integrating the provision of Gypsy and Traveller accommodation as part of new development helps to erode misconceptions and distrust.
-Development that accommodates both Gypsies and Travellers and the settled community from its conception can remove the potential for friction, and can also be physically planned in a coordinated and integrated manner. - 7.67 The Local Plan has not identified specific sites for Gypsy and Traveller pitch provision at each of the major developments it includes.
+Development that accommodates both Gypsies and Travellers and the settled community from its conception can remove the potential for friction, and can also be physically planned in a coordinated and integrated manner. - 7.83 The Local Plan has not identified specific sites for Gypsy and Traveller pitch provision at each of the major developments it includes.
 Instead a criteria-based policy is included which will guide the identification of a site through the masterplanning of the developments.
 This would allow design issues and the relationship between land uses to be considered fully at the design stage.
 There would then be further consultation through the planning application process.
 The policy provides flexibility with regard to the location of provision, in order that the best location(s) can be identified through the masterplanning and design process.
-Phasing plans would also need to consider the availability of services and facilities when sites were to be occupied.

-- 7.68 Many Gypsies and Travellers express a preference for a rural location, which is on the edge of or closely located to a large town or city consistent with traditional lifestyles and means of employment. - 7.69 Generally individual sites delivered through this policy should be between 5 and 10 pitches in scale.
+Phasing plans would also need to consider the availability of services and facilities when sites were to be occupied. - 7.84 Many Gypsies and Travellers express a preference for a rural location, which is on the edge of or closely located to a large town or city consistent with traditional lifestyles and means of employment. - 7.85 Generally individual sites delivered through this policy should be between 5 and 10 pitches in scale.
 If sites are delivered as affordable sites, they will count towards the affordable housing requirement of the development.
-However, provision could also be private, and sold or leased to Gypsies and Travellers, and tenure issues will be determined through site-specific negotiations, and evidence of local need at the time of delivery.
+However, provision could also be private, and sold or leased to Gypsies and Travellers, and tenure issues will be determined through site-specific negotiations, and evidence of local need at the time of delivery. - 7.86 When applications for planning permission or reserved matters approval come forward for large scale new communities or significant major development sites consideration will be made of whether there is a current need for Gypsy and Traveller site provision, and the opportunity to deliver appropriately a site or sites within that phase of the development will be reviewed.